Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ### Operator Lifecycle Actions

-<p align="justify">This section explains the various lifecycle actions that an operator can manage for the identity devices, applications, and issued credentials.</p>
+<p align="justify">This section explains the various lifecycle actions an operator can manage for the identity devices, applications, and issued credentials.</p>

 Log into the platform using operator credentials.
 Navigate to **Management** > **Users**.
 Search the user either by name or email.
 Under the _Actions_ column, select the **Identity Lifecycle** icon.
 All the issued identities are displayed.
 For each identity, application, and credential, you'll notice that actions are enabled based on their status.
 To proceed, select **Actions** and choose the desired option.
 Refer to the images below for a detailed view of the granular lifecycle management.